-- 8 (a) This law shall not apply to the Oneida Business Committee. - 9 (b) This law shall apply to the Standing Committees of the Oneida Business Committee 10 where applicable including, but not limited to, the Legislative Operating Committee, - where applicable including, but not limited to, the Legislative Operating Committee, Finance Committee, Audit Committee, Quality of Life Committee, and Community - 12 Development Planning Committee. - 13 (c) This law does not apply to Tribal corporations due to the corporate structure and autonomy of those entities.
+- 8 (a) This law shall not apply to the Oneida Business Committee. - 9 (b) This law shall apply to the Standing Committees of the Oneida Business Committee - where applicable including, but not limited to, the Legislative Operating Committee, Finance Committee, Audit Committee, Quality of Life Committee, and Community - Finance Committee, Audit Committee, Quality of Life Committee, an Development Planning Committee. - 13 (c) This law does not apply to Tribal corporations due to the corporate structure and autonomy of those entities.